Don’t Push Your Slow Friends Down When Being Chased By Bears

 We have probably all heard the saying 'You don't have to be fast if a wild animal is chasing you, you just have to be faster than your friends.'
 If not, then you have now so welcome to the club.
 That always seemed to me like a joke with truth hidden in it.
 Maybe there is a lot of truth in it because the National Park Service has added it to a list of safety recommendations on a Facebook post.

 Honestly, that might be the most entertaining Facebook post I've read in a really long time.
 They just keep on throwing jabs at your slowest friend and the bear jokes/information is pretty great.
-I was amused by the post but I actually learned so new info about howto act around a bear in the wild.
+I was amused by the post but I actually learned some new info about how to act around a bear in the wild.
 Basically don't act how I did last year in Yellowstone.
-Also don't be like the recently viral lady who got out of her car to pose with a wild bear for an impromptu photo shoot that almost ended with the woman becoming dinner and a show.
+Also, don't be like the recently viral lady who got out of her car to pose with a wild bear for an impromptu photo shoot that almost ended with the woman becoming dinner and a show.